shieldworks/aegis/spire/README.md

+TODO: update me

-Copied thing over the official spire manifests.
+Copied thing over the official SPIRE manifests.

 I will add a more detailed README later.